-I use 1.25000 Explorer maps from the Ordnance Survey but have more recently started to use the excellent Harvey maps which come in a scale of 1.25k or 1.40k.
+I use 1/25.000 Explorer maps from the Ordnance Survey but have more recently started to use the excellent Harvey maps which come in a scale of 1.25k or 1.40k.
 When making reference to map and symbols throughout the blog I am referring to O/S maps, Harvey symbols may be different.

 i) Many walkers want to climb to the highest point or a specific summit.
 I did and often still do.
-Looking for the trig point (blue triangle) which is usually, but not always, the highest point and/or the bold orange spot height when the trig does not exist..
+Look for either the trig point (blue triangle) on a map which is usually, but not always, the highest point or the bold orange spot height when the trig does not exist..

 ii) Places of scenic beauty are marked by a blue star.
 Always worth including in a walk.

-When contours on a map merge together then that route should never be used.
-This fails what I call my ‘roll test’ ie: if you fell you would continue to fall and hurt yourself.
-Conversely if there are gaps between contours then that land is climbable, clearly though the closer together they are the harder work it is!
+When the orange contour lines a map merge then that route/path should never be used.
+A merged contour fails what I call my ‘roll test’. ie: if you fell you would continue to fall and hurt yourself.
+Conversely if there are gaps between contours (often barely discernible) then that land is climbable.
+Clearly though, the closer together they are the harder work it is!

-Marshland is shown on maps by blue tufty markings on open land, usually on flat land near rivers.
+Marshland is shown on maps by blue tufty markings on open land, usually on flatter areas near rivers.
 Avoid.
 Similarly avoid walking in river or stream beds for long periods (larger rivers tend to have muddy rather than rocky banks), they will be rocky, steep sided and after rain potentially dangerous.
-As pointed out earlier there will also be poor views.
+In addition the views are restricted.

-When planning a route look for possible alternatives to the route.
-They may be little detours to good view points, scenic spots, alternative paths, an isolated tarn.
+When planning look for alternatives to your basic route.
+This may involve detours to good view points, scenic spots, alternative paths, an isolated tarn.
 You will not know whether to include this until you are out on the walk.
-Changing the planned route can be done for a number of reasons; the pace and inclination of the group, the weather, any time constraints, getting lost, unexpected events on the route (eg: cows), all manner of things.
+Changing the basic walk can be done for a number of reasons; the pace and inclination of the group, the weather, any time constraints, getting lost, unexpected events on the route (eg: cows), all manner of things.
 Just ensure you are flexible.

-Some of my favourite walks are One Way Walks where you get the train/bus and then return back to the start.
+Some of my favourite walks are One Way Walks.
+Here you take the train/bus and then walk back to the start.
 Despite public service cut backs there are still some tremendous options such as the Settle to Carlisle railway in the Dales and a regular bus service in the Lakes.
 If you are coastal walking it is usually essential to ‘take the bus’ one way.
 My other advice is to take the bus/train at the start of the walk.
-It takes out any stress on meeting the timetable.
+It takes out any stress on your return in meeting the timetable.

 Do check the weather.
-The Mountain Weather Information Service is very good as is the met office.
-The BBC is less reliable.
+The Mountain Weather Information Service (MWIS) is very good as is the Met office.
+The BBC less so.
 The weather may dictate a change of route.
-Particularly in bad weather, there is less point in going high (unless ticking a summit is the sole purpose of the walk) so keep low, look for spectacular waterfalls, racing rivers and if it is very bad remain in woodland and forestry.
-Weather can also dictate the kit you take but bear in mind no weather forecast is 100% reliable.
+Particularly in bad weather, there is less point in going high (unless ticking a summit is the sole purpose of the walk) so keep low, look for spectacular waterfalls, racing rivers and, if it is very bad, remain in woodland and forestry.
+Weather can also dictate the clothes and other kit you take but bear in mind no weather forecast is 100% reliable.

-There are always points on a walk that are places where it is easy to go wrong.
+There are always key decision points on a walk where it is easy to go wrong.
 There may be 2 or 3 or many more.
 The important thing is to spot them whilst you are planning the day.
 On the walk itself make a mental note that these are the places to concentrate on.
-Usually they are where there is a choice of paths, off a featureless summit, through a farm/village or simply where to start.
-There will be other key points which you will only discover when you are on a walk but at least some you will already have a plan.
+Usually they are where there is a choice of paths, off a featureless summit, through a farm/village or simply the direction at the start!
+There will be other key points which you will only discover when you are on a walk but at least, for the majority, you will be aware when to concentrate.

 I mention this only because our natural tendency is to play safe and not push out on a walk.
 Often this is through a lack of confidence in reading a map and the fear of getting lost but it also driven increasingly by the world we live in.
 We are an increasingly risk adverse society.
-A walk often ends up much more enjoyable after a mishap, route error, drenching or simply being very tired and returning to the pub (that should be point 16, a pub at the end of the walk!) with a story to tell.
-Push yourself when planning a walk.
+A walk often ends up much more memorable after a mishap, route error, drenching or simply being very tired and returning to the pub with a story to tell.
+Be flexible on your walking plans.